 This conclusion substantially recapitulates Read (20??).
 Still, he puts the point somewhat differently.
 As noted above, he suggests that there are two versions of the geometric view.
 One of these, which he calls the "unqualified geometrical approach" (UGA), maintains that (d) follows from (g), but apparently interprets (g) in a weak way, such that it is hard to see how the defender of this view could possibly get from (g) to (d)-and Read (20??), following Brown (2005) and Read et al. (2018), offer numerous examples of theories that seem to show you cannot.
-The other geometrical view, which he calls the "qualified geometrical approach" (QGA), meanwhile, supplements (g), or understands it in a stronger way, such that one assumes (for instance) that the metric and its associated Levi-Civita derivative enter into the matter dynamics in certain ways, so that matter dynamics are assumed, or required, to be adapted to the spacetime geometry.
-(It is the QGA that I have called the and the various roles they play.
+The other geometrical view, which he calls the "qualified geometrical approach" (QGA), meanwhile, supplements (g), or understands it in a stronger way, such

+14An anonymous referee raises the following worry: is it not the case that physicists often impose "extra" constraints on matter fields, such as energy conditions, which might be understood as limiting attention to just some of the many matter fields that are prima facie compatible with relativity theory (but which we reject on other grounds)?
+The answer is complicated by the different energy conditions in the literature and the various roles they play.
 But I would argue (a) at least in some cases, some energy conditions (such as the dominant energy condition-see note 18) serve as a guide to whether a proposed matter dynamics is suitably compatible with general relativity (e.g., Maxwell's equations are compatible, in part because solutions always satisfy the dominant energy condition relative to whatever metric appears in the equations and stress-energy tensor; but arguably tachyon fields are not, because this condition fails), so that they are not "imposed" so much as "checked"; (b) in other cases, such as in proving singularity theorems, one uses energy conditions as a stand-in assumption, capturing the idea that one is considering only "reasonable" matter (which may be glossed as: matter compatible with the theory), so that although one has to impose a condition, doing so reflects precisely the relationship between matter and geometry described here; and (c) in yet other cases, energy conditions are introduced for technical convenience but have obscure physical motivation.
 This list may not be exhaustive, but I believe it covers the main cases.